CloudCannon/documentation/_building/2-jekyll.md

 ### Jekyll Plugins

 CloudCannon does not support custom Jekyll plugins.
 With the exception of sites built with Jekyll **3.0.3** which includes `jekyll-paginate 1.1.0`.
-If you do require plugins for a site contact support.
+Contact support if you do require plugins for a site.